 Step 1 - Compare Plans

-The North Dakota Insurance Department recommends three ways in which you can compare Medicare Part D plans prior to enrollment:
+The North Dakota Insurance Department recommends three ways in which you can compare Medicare Part D plans:

 - Contact the State Health Insurance Assistance Program to book a phone appointment for a free drug plan comparison.